Thirteenth Dynasty of Egypt: Sobekhotep I and II

 Ryholt posits a ruler named "Sobkhotep I Sekhemre Khutawy" as the first king of this dynasty.
 This is now the dominant hypothesis in Egyptology and Sobekhotep Sekhemre Khutawy is referred to as Sobekhotep I in this article.
-Ryholt thus credits Sekhemre Khutawy Sobkhotep I with a reign of 3 to 4 years c.
-1800 BC and proposes that Khaankhre Sobekhotep II reigned c.
-20 years later in 1780 BC.
+Ryholt thus credits Sekhemre Khutawy Sobkhotep I with a reign of 3 to 4 years around 1800 BC and proposes that Khaankhre Sobekhotep II reigned around 1780 BC.
 Dodson and Hilton similarly believe that Sekhemre Khutawy Sobekhotep predated Khaankhre Sobekhotep.